OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/Project_Member_Management.md

 ![projekte_mitgliederverwaltung_v1_de.png](assets/projekte_mitgliederverwaltung_v1_de.png){ class="shadow lightbox" }

+!!! info

+    Only OpenOlat administrators can see the “Administration” tab.
+Project owners do not see it.

 ## External members

 If people who are not registered as users in OpenOlat are also to work on the project, they can be invited as external members.
 They can then use OpenOlat for a maximum of 180 days.